FaeInterestingWorld/.github/profile/README.md

 Between the 20 watts limitation and the lack of perfect information, not so.
 An I-AGI or ASI will likely make a more refined version of the IWH if it agrees.

+The author does not have insider knowledge and is basing these ideas based on reading the latest published research and the experience using open source versions of many of these AI systems.

+(There are still interesting research published every month and many features from the commercial products tend to appear in open source projects about 6 months beforehand.)

 ---

 ### Guiding theories